owenvoke/skeleton-php/README.md

 ## Security

-If you discover any security related issues, please email owzie123@gmail.com instead of using the issue tracker.
+If you discover any security related issues, please email security@pxgamer.xyz instead of using the issue tracker.

 ## Credits